The Cheatham County School District is preparing for the return of students for the first day of the 2020-2021 school year on Thursday, Aug. 13.

 As plans are being developed, the district will continue to seek the guidance of state and local health officials in regards to the latest COVID-19 safety guidelines.

-Currently, the district is looking at three models – one in which school opens for everyone with an option for digital learning for those that would desire to continue with distance learning.
+Currently, the district is looking at three models – one in which school opens for everyone with an option for virtual learning for those that would desire to continue with virtual learning.
 All students who opt to attend face-to-face would attend at the same time.

 The second model is a distance learning model where no students will attend face-to-face in the buildings.